rh-ecosystem-edge/kernel-module-management/docs/labs/README.md

 Kernel Module Management Operator a.k.a KMM allows to run DriverContainers on Openshift clusters and optionally build in-cluster out-of-tree drivers from sources or even load DevicePlugins needed to manage special hardware on the cluster.

-Once KMM is installed a new ReplicaSet will be deployed and a new pod running in the `kmm-operator-system` namespace will include the KMM controller.
+Once KMM is installed a new ReplicaSet will be deployed and a new pod running in the `openshift-kmm` namespace will include the KMM controller.

 Also a new CRD called Module will be available in our cluster API which will be defined and created by the user.
 This definition will include: